mopioid/Borderlands-Commander/README.md

 # Borderlands Commander
-An [UnrealEngine PythonSDK](https://github.com/bl-sdk/PythonSDK) mod for Borderlands 2 and Borderlands: The Pre-Sequel! that provides a number of useful functions while in game:
+An [UnrealEngine PythonSDK](https://github.com/bl-sdk/PythonSDK) mod for Borderlands 2 and Borderlands: The Pre-Sequel! that provides useful functionality while in-game:
+* Configuring your own hotkeys to run console commands of your choice.
-* Saving and teleporting your position in the game.
+* Saving and teleporting your position in the world.
 * Freezing time.
 * Modifying game speed.
 * Quitting without saving.